 25. Take notes now for next year’s holidays.
 What worked, what didn’t?
 Do it while it’s fresh in your mind.
 Did it make life easier shopping online?
 Do it all the time.
 Did you find a recipe you loved?
 Keep it in the file.
 Would something have been better with a little tweaking?
 Write that down too.

 I’d love to see your ideas of things to add to this list!
 Please put them in the comments.
-Let all make this year the easiest one ever!
-Or at least the easiest in recent years!!
+Let all make an effort to make life easy!

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)